Best Audiophile Headphones for Gaming under $200 2020

 If you’ve got the money to spend, then audiophile headphones and a dedicated microphone are almost always the way to go.
 You’re able to get the best of both worlds this way, and you don’t have to sacrifice an ounce of quality anywhere.
 It might seem like a useless waste of money, but trust me when I say that it’s really not.

-That thing I just mentioned, the Mod Mic 4.0, is a great dedicated mic that can attach to basically any headset, any on this list for sure.
+The Mod Mic 5 that I just mentioned is a great dedicated mic that can attach to basically any headset, any on this list for sure.
 It’s a good choice if you’re looking to turn your audiophile headphones into a high-quality gaming headset.

 Let’s stop procrastinating and take a look at the top 5 best headphones for gaming while taking into account things like overall sound quality(ranges, sensitivity etc), comfort, design, and durability.

 The mids come out absolutely perfectly, which is what you need for a high-quality experience when you’re gaming.
 Having boosted bass or treble can be good, but at the end of the day, you want strong mids for gaming.